DaisukiTamago/storybook-addon-ondevice-paper-theme/readme.md

 import React from 'react'
 import { Text } from 'react-native'
 import { storiesOf, addDectorator } from '@storybook/react-native'
-import { withTheme } from 'storybook-addon-ondevice-styled-theme'
+import { withTheme } from 'storybook-addon-ondevice-paper-theme'

 addDecorator(withTheme)